-The City of Raleigh Stormwater Utility has a program to assist citizens and property owners with existing stormwater drainage concerns such as flooding and severe erosion.
+The City of Raleigh's Stormwater Management Division has a program to assist citizens and property owners with existing stormwater drainage concerns such as flooding and severe erosion.
 The Raleigh City Council has established a drainage assistance program to provide cost-sharing assistance for engineering design and construction of the improvements.
 The property owner(s) must be willing to provide the necessary easements to construct the improvements and share in the cost of the repairs.

 Eligible projects include those involving:

 - street and structural flooding